MLHale/nebraska-gencyber-modules/2019/introduction_to_computational_thinking_and_design_process/lesson-plan.md

 ---
 layout: page
-title: Introduction to Computational Thinking and Design Process
+title: Computational thinking and design process with Littlebits droids
 ---

 ### Summary
 This module follows up on the intro to components lesson by focusing on applying design process with Littlebits to solve a real world problem.